Last updated on June 21st, 2019 at 02:55 pm

 This coconut whipped cream recipe is so easy, it only takes minutes to do!
 If you’re watching your dairy intake, or completely dairy free, this coconut whipped cream will be a lifesaver for you!
 You can top it over any dessert of choice instead of buttercream icing or cream cheese frosting.

-Whether you spread it over some carrot cake, chocolate cake, or paleo waffles, you won’t even miss the dairy version!
+Whether you spread it over some sugar free carrot cake, gluten free zucchini cake, chocolate cake, low carb strawberry shortcake, or paleo waffles, you won’t even miss the dairy version!
 This dairy free whipped cream is full of flavours and it won’t disappoint even the pickiest of eaters!
 Just make sure to serve it immediately and leave the cake or heavy cream refrigerated as it can melt easily.

 This coconut whipped cream recipe is sweetened with powdered erythritol and a little bit of stevia powder.
 The erythritol powder gives it a nice frosty texture and the stevia gives it its sweetness.
 I also opted for real vanilla beans instead of vanilla essence simply because I ran out of essence!
 Need to stock up on some more or make my own!